AndreaNicola/soldato-api/README.md

 ## Validations

-I found really often snippet of entities with validations metadata.
+Many times I've found snippet of entities with validations metadata.
 Why mix data layer and controller layer?

 Keep you entities clean and create brand new POJOs for validation: